MichaelJSr/TTSCardMaker/README.md

 - Can use items from the hand
 - Can swap items from hand to facedown and vice versa
 - Can buy items from the shop
-- Last chance to use items from hand, swap items, and buy items
+- May use items from hand, swap items, and buy items

 Phase 4 (turn ends):
 - Can no longer use (OYT) abilities
+- Can no longer use use items from hand, swap items, or buy items
 - End of turn (ENDT) effects activate
 - Items can be used preemptively for (ENDT) effects